Fixed Income Q4 Survey 2022: Managers relatively confident on fundamentals, despite the challenging environment

 - Managers remain neutral in regard to the performance of EM currencies, with 53% expecting a positive performance of EM currencies in the next 12 months, and 82% expecting this over the next three years.
 75% of managers think current rates are at a relatively cheap level.

-- 75% of managers indicated that they favour Local Currency over Hard Currency (HC) for the next 12 months, up from 62% earlier in the year.
+- 75% of managers indicated that they favor local currency over hard currency (HC) for the next 12 months, up from 62% earlier in the year.

-- Investors are very positive towards Latin America, with 87% of managers reporting it as their most favoured region.
-This value is higher than the 72% registered last survey and 57% one year ago.
+- Investors are very positive toward Latin America, with 87% of managers reporting it as their most favored region.
+This value is higher than the 72% registered in the last survey and the 57% seen one year ago.
 Interestingly, investors were equally uninterested in both EMEA and Asia.

-- Interestingly, 33% of the managers expressed having more than 15% exposure in EM HC Corporates, an increase from the 29% registered in the last survey.
-Moreover, those that indicated an allocation between 12% and 15%, increased from 7% to 17%
+- Notably, 33% of managers expressed having more than 15% exposure in EM HC corporates, an increase from the 29% registered in the last survey.
+Moreover, the percentage of those that indicated an allocation between 12% and 15% increased—from 7% to 17%.

-- The majority of investors (75%) expect the USD to trade between 0.96 EUR/USD and 1.05 EUR/USD.
+- The majority of investors (75%) expect the U.S. dollar (USD) to trade between 0.96 EUR/USD and 1.05 EUR/USD.
 However, 20% consider that there is potential for it to trade up to 1.15 EUR/USD.
 Moreover, they do not expect the currency to break the 0.91 EUR/USD mark.

-- 63% of managers expect G10 implied volatility to decrease in the next 12 months, a reversal from the previous survey in which the majority expected it to increase.
+- 63% of managers expect G10 (Group of Ten) implied volatility to decrease in the next 12 months, a reversal from the previous survey in which the majority expected it to increase.
 One year ago, all managers expected G10 implied volatility to increase.
 The same occurred for EM currency implied volatility.

-- Investors expect the USD to post the worst performance among G10 currencies, followed by the GBP and JPY.
-However, investors are not able to agree regarding the latter, as JPY was also the most favoured G10 currency
+- Investors expect the USD to post the worst performance among G10 currencies, followed by the British pound (GBP) and and the Japanese yen (JPY).
+However, investors are not able to agree regarding the latter, as JPY was also the most favored G10 currency

 - Moreover, all managers showed interest in mortgage beta, with 60% indicating that they are already long and the remaining 40% indicating interest in adding.